Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization: International Monitoring System (IMS)

+In 2022-2023 the seismic data collected from IMS detected (kinetic) Russian conventional attacks on Ukraine.

+Such is the wide net cast for assorted phenomena by IMS that analysis its plethora of data has discovered the song of heretofore unknown (and as yet unseen) pygmy sperm whales.
+The manifold data are also used by volcanologists, and to monitor ambient shipping noise and the infrasound of the aurora borealis and australis.
+It has even registered the infrasound of a 10 cm earth-grazing meteor.
+Annual conferences are held for the wider scientific community, national departments involved in the CBTO's work, diplomats, independent academic and research institutions, the media, and civil society at large.

 Global Communications Infrastructure

 The Global Communications Infrastructure (GCI) transmits all data collected by the 337 IMS stations in real time to the IDC in Vienna, where it will be processed.
 This data is transmitted via a network of six satellites and over 250 VSAT links.

 Additionally, the GCI is used to transmit raw data from the IMS stations to Member States, as well as data bulletins from the IDC.

 International Data Centre

 The International Data Centre (IDC) collects, processes and analyzes data from the 337 IMS stations.
-It then produces data bulletins which are sent to the Member States.
+It then produces data bulletins, which are sent to the Member States.
 The IDC also archives all data and data bulletins in its computer center.

-Incoming data is used to register, locate and analyse events, with and emphasis on detecting nuclear explosions.
-Analysts review this data and prepare a quality-controlled bulletin to send out to the Member States.
-The IDC has sending out IMS station data and IDC data bulletins to Member States since 21 February 2000.
+Incoming data are used to register, locate and analyze events, with an emphasis on detecting nuclear explosions.
+Analysts review these data and prepare a quality-controlled bulletin to send out to the Member States.
+The IDC has sent out IMS station data and IDC data bulletins to Member States since 21 February 2000.